1. The Captain is Always Right.

 One of the prime reasons a seaman chooses to work on board is because of the high pay it offers.
 The money is for his family back home so they may live the life he imagined.

 Unfortunately, seamen and their families see this as the end game.
-Most seafarers have great difficulty saving their money especially during vacation
+Most seafarers have great difficulty saving their money, especially during vacations

-Now that the we have a strong dollar, you should know the best strategy in using or investing your hard earned money.
-You may hear people on social media complaining against the weak peso.
-The truth is, you can benefit with it and see this as another kind of opportunity.
+Now that we have a strong dollar, you should know the best strategy for using or investing your hard-earned money.
+You may hear people on social media complaining about the weak peso.
+The truth is, you can benefit from it and see this as another kind of opportunity.

 9. Every Seaman Must Do Their Job Well.